Build your Knowledge

 Signs of Lyme disease

-A characteristic sign of Lyme disease is a skin rash that starts with a small red patch that gradually expands, often clearing in the centre to form a bull's-eye pattern.
-Other early signs and symptoms include chills, fatigue, fever, headaches, muscle and joint aches, and swollen lymph nodes .
+A characteristic sign of Lyme disease is a skin rash that starts with a small red patch that gradually expands, often clearing in the centre to form a "bull's-eye" pattern.
+The person may develop "flu-like" symptoms including fatigue, headache, chills, fever, muscle and joint pain, and swollen lymph nodes.
+Less commonly, tingling or numbness in the hands and feet or facial paralysis has also been reported.

 Preventing tick bites